International Federation for Human Rights: Overview

 FIDH was established in 1922, when it united ten national organizations.
-It is now a federation of 178 human rights organizations in nearly 100 countries.
-FIDH coordinates and supports the activities of its member organizations, at the local, regional and international levels.
-FIDH is not linked to any party or religion, and is independent.
+As of 2020, the organization comprises a federation of 192 organizations from 112 countries, including Israel and Palestine.
+FIDH coordinates and supports the activities of its member organizations at the local, regional and international levels.
+FIDH is not linked to any party or religion and is independent.
 It also has a consultative status before the United Nations, UNESCO and the Council of Europe, and observer status before the African Commission on Human and Peoples' Rights, the Organisation internationale de la Francophonie and the International Labour Organization.

 In addition, FIDH has "regular contact" with the European Union, Organization for Security and Cooperation in Europe (OSCE), Organization of American States, United Nations Development Programme, World Trade Organization, International Monetary Fund, World Bank, and Organisation for Economic Co-operation and Development.

 FIDH's mandate "is to contribute to the respect of all the rights defined in the Universal Declaration of Human Rights."
 It aims to make "effective improvements in the protection of victims, the prevention of Human Rights violations and the sanction of their perpetrators."
 Its priorities are established by its World Congress and International Board, which counts 22 members, with the support of its International Secretariat, which has 45 staff members.

 Funding

 FIDH's total income in 2012 was €5,362,268 (nearly US$7.1m), of which approximately 80% came from "grants and donations".
-FIDH publishes its annual financial statements on its website.
+To view current financial statements, FIDH publishes its annual financial statements on its website.